♫ Listening to: I'm Perfect by Passion Pit ♫

 Vegan Teddy Bear Ice Cream Cone Directions

-Draw the eyes and nose onto a piece of parchment paper, plastic bag, or plastic wrap.
+Draw the eyes and nose onto a piece of parchment paper (or use a plastic bag or plastic wrap if you don’t have parchment).

 Chill or freeze until you’re ready to put them on your ice cream scoop.